Everest Base Camp Trek In November

 Meet Many New Faces

 Since November is one of the peak times of the year for the Everest base camp trek, you will find many trekkers and nature enthusiasts on the trail and in teahouses.
 You can use this time to make new friends and socialize with people of various backgrounds.
 This will help you to socialize and increase the horizons of your friendships.
-Who knows, an Everest base camp trek in November might forge meaningful friendships or a lifelong companion.
+An Everest base camp trek in November might forge meaningful friendships or a lifelong companion.

 Difficulties of Everest Base Camp Trek in November